Giga99/Giga99/README.md

 ### ⚡️ A quick introduction
 - 💻 Android Engineer
-- 🏫 Student at University of Belgrade, School of Electrical Engineering
+- 🏫 Bachelor of Engineering
 - 🌱 I’m currently learning KMM app development
 - 💼 I'm open to freelancing projects
-- 👯 I’m looking to collaborate with other Android developers and I am looking for open source projects to contribute on
+- 👯 I’m looking to collaborate with other Android developers and I am looking for open-source projects to contribute on
 - ⚡ Fun fact: I love to play chess and basketball

 ---